Cray-HPE/docs-csm/upgrade/1.2/Stage_1.md

     > NOTE: You may need to reset the root password for each node after it is rebooted

 **IMPORTANT:** Ensure the Ceph cluster is healthy prior to continuing.
-If you have proecesses not running please refer to [Utility Storage Operations](../../operations/utility_storage/Utility_Storage.md) for operational and troubleshooting procedures.
+If you have processes not running, then refer to [Utility Storage Operations](../../operations/utility_storage/Utility_Storage.md) for operational and troubleshooting procedures.

 1. Repeat the previous step for each other storage node, one at a time.